CodingItWrong/howtojsonapi.com/spring.md

  }
 ```

-IntelliJ will let you know that your Gradle file has changed.
+IntelliJ will let you know that "Gradle projects need to be imported".
 Click "Import Changes" to download the appropriate dependencies.

 ## Resources
 Crnk represents your data with classes annotated with `@JsonApiResource`.
 Let's create a resource class representing a restaurant.